Huge India Packing List (Everything in One Checklist)

 ✔ Insect Repellent

 Use a repellent that contains 20% or more DEET for protection that lasts up to several hours and apply hydrocortisone cream or calamine lotion to reduce the itching if you get bit.
 You can get some Mosquito Repellent Bracelets, but they usually don’t have DEET.
-This is essential in the most humid weathers and regions of India.
+This is essential in the most humid weather and regions of India.

 ✔ Tampons or Moon Cup

 OR you can bring one tiny little Moon Cup.
 These are reusable orb cups you put up your hoo-ha to catch your unfertilised baby bag.
 They are a little weird/uncomfortable to use at first but after a couple of go’s, you won’t even notice them!
 And if you’re wondering how to clean them, it’s easy.
-Just boil them at the end of the period cycle or wash with soapy water.
+Just boil them at the end of the period cycle or wash them with soapy water.

 ✔ Sleeping Bag Liner

 A sleeping bag liner or travel sheet will be essential if you are staying in budget hotels.
 Do some research into one that can be easily washed and dries fast.
 Avoid cotton and look for a microfiber blend.
-This one from Friendly Swede has a lifetime warranty and you can try it out and return if it doesn’t suit your needs.
+This one from Friendly Swede has a lifetime warranty and you can try it out and return it if it doesn’t suit your needs.

 ✔ Travel Pocket Knife